Unleash/unleash/website/docs/reference/unleash-context.md

 4. Optionally, enable [custom stickiness](/reference/stickiness#custom-stickiness) if you'd like to use this field to group users for a gradual rollout strategy.
 5. Click **Create context**.

+Once created, you can modify any aspect of a field’s definition—except its name.
+You can create as many custom context fields as you need.

 ### Legal values